walmartlabs/concord-website/docs/plugins/http.md

 - `headers`: add additional headers, details in [Headers](#headers);
 - `ignoreErrors`: boolean, instead of throwing exceptions on unauthorized requests, return the result object with the error;
+- `keystorePath`: string, optional, path of a keystore file(.p12 or .pfx), used for client-cert authentication;
+- `keystorePassword`: string, keystore password;
 - `method`: HTTP request method, either `POST`, `PUT`, `PATCH`, `GET`, or `DELETE`.
 Default value is `GET`;
 - `out`: variable to store the [HTTP response](#http-task-response) object;